-Our TRS Properties are able to engage in activities resulting in income that would not be qualifying income for a REIT.
-As a result, certain activities of the Company which occur within our TRS Properties are subject to federal and state income taxes.
+Our TRS Segment is able to engage in activities resulting in income that would not be qualifying income for a REIT.
+As a result, certain activities of the Company which occur within our TRS Segment are subject to federal and state income taxes.